Last updated on May 12th, 2024 at 01:36 pm

 Parenting is one of the most challenging roles in life.
 We can often wonder, as parents, what things we may have done that will inadvertently damage our kids.
 It requires a lot of love, care, patience, and commitment to raise a child.
 Especially when you’re dedicated to helping them grow into a healthy and happy adult.
 However, not all parents are able to fulfil their responsibilities or maintain a stable and positive relationship with their children.
-This may leave you wondering, is an absent parent more damaging than an inconsistent one?
+This may leave you wondering the query, Absent Parent vs. Inconsistent Parent: Which is Worse?

 Parents may be absent from their children’s lives for various reasons.
 Some such as divorce, death, work, addiction, or abandonment.
 Other parents may be present but inconsistent in their involvement, attention, support, or discipline.
 They may show up occasionally, make promises they don’t keep, or act in unpredictable or harmful ways.
 How do these different types of parenting affect children’s well-being and development?
 Which one is more damaging than the other?